-- Think about current topics and issues that impact on Colloquium participants – the quality of reviews, methods developments, new tools and techniques, engagement with readers.
+- Think about current topics and issues that are relevant to patients and healthcare consumers — the quality of evidence, methods developments, new tools and techniques, engagement with knowledge users.

 - Not everything has to be new — participants also love good communicators who teach the basics well.
-In Seoul we expect many participants will be relative beginners and new to Cochrane, so we are particularly encouraging people to submit ideas for interactive and entertaining workshops covering the fundamentals.
+We expect many participants will be relative beginners, so we are particularly encouraging people to submit ideas for interactive and entertaining workshops covering the fundamentals.

-- Include hands-on work and practical examples of good practice – and maybe add some fun or a new interactive format to shake things up.
+- Include hands-on work and examples of good practice or common errors to avoid — and maybe add some fun or a new interactive format to shake things up.